floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 I am also interested in doing a more thorough analysis on a larger dataset, with more internaitonal titles.

 ## Installation and Usage
-Download the .csv data files from the IMDB movie dataset, as well as requirements.txt.
+Download the .csv data files from the Movielens movie dataset, as well as requirements.txt.
 Install the requirements for this project using `pip install -r requirements.txt.` This will install the exact version of the libraries that I had when doing this project.